 From 1993 to 2001, Judy served in the Clinton Administration as the Assistant Secretary for the Office of Special Education and Rehabilitative Services in the Department of Education.

 Judy then served as the World Bank's first Adviser on Disability and Development from 2002 to 2006.
 In this position, she led the World Bank's disability work to expand its knowledge and capability to work with governments and civil society on including disability in the global conversation.

-Judith Heumann is an internationally recognized leader in the disability community and a lifelong civil rights advocate for disadvantaged people.
-She served as the first Special Advisor for International Disability Rights at the U.S. Department of State from 2010-2017 under the Obama Administration.
-She previously served as the Director for the Department on Disability Services for the District of Columbia, where she was responsible for the Developmental Disability Administration and the Rehabilitation Services Administration.
+During his presidency, President Obama appointed Judy as the first Special Advisor for International Disability Rights at the U.S. Department of State, where she served from 2010-2017.
+Mayor Fenty of D.C. appointed her as the first Director for the Department on Disability Services, where she was responsible for the Developmental Disability Administration and the Rehabilitation Services Administration.

-Heumann graduated from Long Island University in 1969 and received her Masters in Public Health from the University of California at Berkeley in 1975.
-She has received numerous awards including being the first recipient of the Henry B. Betts Award in recognition of efforts to significantly improve the quality of life for people with disabilities.
-She has received an Honorary Doctorate of Humane Letters from Long Island University in Brooklyn, an Honorary Doctorate of Public Administration from the University of Illinois, Champaign, and an Honorary Doctorate of Public Service from the University of Toledo.
+Judy graduated from Long Island University in Brooklyn, NY in 1969 and received her Master’s in Public Health from the University of California at Berkeley in 1975.
+She has received numerous awards including being the first recipient of the Henry B. Betts Award in recognition of efforts to significantly improve the quality of life for people with disabilities and the Max Starkloff Lifetime Achievement Award from the National Council on Independent Living.
+She has been awarded six honorary doctorates: an Honorary Doctorate of Humane Letters from Long Island University (1994), an Honorary Doctorate of Public Service from The University of Toledo, Ohio (2004), an Honorary Doctorate of Public Administration from The University of Illinois at Urbana-Champaign (2001), an Honorary Doctorate of Humane Letters from Brooklyn College (2018), an Honorary Doctorate of Education from Middlebury College (2019), and an Honorary Doctorate of Humanities from Rowan University (2019).